jeremyandrews/rqueue/README.md

 * Implement disk-backing for items in queue over configurable amount of time
 * Add configuration for enabling/disabling debug output
 * Add configurable logging
-* Add configuration to cap memory usage (and track memory usage)
-* Add configuration to cap storage usage (and track storage useage) for disk-backing